Hello, That's Me!

 Hello, It's Me! (Բարև, ես եմ; translit.
-Barev, yes em) is a 1966 Soviet Armenian drama film directed by Frunze Dovlatyan.
+Barev, yes em) is a 1966 Armenian romantic drama film directed by Frunze Dovlatyan.
 It was entered into the 1966 Cannes Film Festival, nominated to Palme d'Or and awarded by the State Prize of Armenia in 1967.
 The film is based on Artem Alikhanian's biography.

 Plot

 Artyom Manvelyan is a famous physicist and founder of a cosmology laboratory in Aragats.
 With loyalty and gentleness, he keeps the memories of the World War period, lost love and his friends.